ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projections.markdown

-In an RQL query, use the `group by` expression to aggregate time series (or ranges of time series entries) in groups by a chosen resolution, and the `select` keyword to choose and project entries by a chosen criteria.
+In an RQL query, use the `group by` expression to aggregate time series (or ranges of time series entries) in groups by a chosen resolution or by the entry tag.
+Use the `select` keyword to choose and project entries by a chosen criterion.

 {INFO: You can aggregate entries by these time units:}